-As shown above, 39.38% of the total maximum exposure is derived from loans and advances to banks and customers while investments in debt instruments represent 36.27%.
+As shown above 39.35% of the total maximum exposure is derived from loans and advances to banks and customers while investments in debt instruments represents 36.26%.

-Management is confident in its ability to continue to control and sustain minimal exposure of credit risk resulting from both the bank's loans and advances portfolio and debt instruments based on the following:
+Management is confident in its ability to continue to control and sustain minimal exposure of credit risk resulting from both its loans and advances portfolio and debt instruments based on the following:

-- 85.06% of the loans and advances are concentrated in the top two grades of the internal credit risk rating system. - 93.05% of loans and advances portfolio are considered to be neither past due nor impaired. - Loans and advances assessed individualy are valued EGP thousands 7,120,106. - The Bank has implemented more prudent processes when granting loans and advances during the financial year ended on December 31, 2017.

-- 96.80% of the investments in debt Instruments are Egyptian sovereign instruments.
+- -85.06% of the loans and advances are concentrated in the top two grades of the internal credit risk rating system. - -93.05% of loans and advances portfolio are considered to be neither past due nor impaired. - Loans and advances assessed individualy are valued EGP thousands 7,120,106 - The Bank has implemented more prudent processes when granting loans and advances during the financial year ended on December 31, 2017. - 96.80% of the investments in debt Instruments are Egyptian sovereign instruments.